About this website:

 This isn’t to deny that there are many dissenting voices in the archaeological community who would deny the veracity of Scripture.
 Indeed many Bible minimalists (those who believe that the Bible is of minimal value historically) have written extensively on the perceived contradictions and inaccuracies.
 I believe that each objection has been satisfactorily answered by biblical archaeologists .

 That there is a discrepancy in the views of the historical reliability of the biblical text aught not come as a surprise.
 In the first place, the old adage, “Ask any two archaeologists and you’ll get three opinions” is true.
 In the second place, scholars estimate that archaeology is about 10% excavation and 90% interpretation.
 This is why two archaeologists can look at the same contextual data and come to two very different conclusions.
 Furthermore, only 5-10% of biblical sites have been excavated.
-This means that 90+% of the remains of the places, people, cultures, and events mentioned in the Bible remain unearthed.
+This means that 90+% of the remains of the places, people, cultures, and events mentioned in the Bible remain buried beneath the sands of time.
 Thus, it aught not surprise us that many biblical details are uncorroborated by archaeology.

 That said, I believe enough work has been done in the past century and a half to conclude that the Bible, when properly understood, is a historically accurate document, when archaeology is rightly interpreted.